mariblan/display-property/readme.md

 Something that is also important, is that the display is applied to the element that we want to make display inline with others or on the next line.

-With that said, lets start aplying some of this displays to our navigatio bar:
+With that said, lets start by applying the `inline` display to our navigatio bar:

     - Open now the index.html file and look at the code inside the <header> element.
     You can see that there is a <nav> element with an <span> and another one with three <a> tags. <nav> elements have as a default the `block` display, so you will see how in the browser, the content inside each <nav> is in a column disposition.